DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/README.md

 - Predicate-Based Partitioning (PBP): a technique distributes triples to the partitions based on the RDF predicate.
 As a result, all the triples that have the same predicate are assumed to reside on the same partition.
 In our scenario, we applied Spark partitioning using the predicate- key with our different relational schema tables/Dataframes.

-### Installation
+### Installation & Pre-Processing

-_[SP2Bench Data Generator](http://dbis.informatik.uni-freiburg.de/index.php?project=SP2B/download.php)_ generates RDF data in N3 format. _[Apache Jena](https://jena.apache.org/download/)_ is used to convert N3 into TDB files.
+_[SP2Bench Data Generator](http://dbis.informatik.uni-freiburg.de/index.php?project=SP2B/download.php)_ generates RDF data in __N3__ format. _[Apache Jena](https://jena.apache.org/download/)_ is used to convert N3 into TDB files.
 Afterwards, we query TDB datasets using SPARQL quereis to generate our different CSV relational schemas (i.e. ST, PT, and VT).
+We further, used Spark-SQL framework to convert the CSV data into other HDFS file formats such as (Parquet, ORC, Avro).
+We used the same approach to load the data into the tables of the Apache Hive data warehouse using a created database for our datasets.
+Data conversion to Hive files requires to enable the support for Hive in the Spark session configuration using the _enableHiveSupport_ function.

 ### Datasets
 SP2Bench Benchmark is scalable benchmark, whichj means it comprise a data generator that enables generatring arbitrarly large RDF datasets.
 For our First Phase of this project (Centralized Experiments), we generated datasets with the sizes [100K, 1M, and 10M] triples.
 While, for the second phase (Distributed experiments), we scale up to datasets with the sizes [100M, 500M, and 1B] triples.